We’re making the protection of biodiversity part of our mission

 Our partnership with

-At MSIG, we are partnering Conservation International Asia-Pacific (CIAP) to protect biodiversity by supporting the conservation of forests and oceans.
-This investment supports natural climate solutions.
+At MSIG, we partnered Conservation International Asia-Pacific (CIAP) to protect biodiversity by supporting the conservation of forests and oceans.
+The investment supported natural climate solutions.
 Nature provides 30% of the solution to mitigating climate change by helping to remove or avoid carbon emissions.Learn more

 How we’re making a difference in Asia